 We like to ask for the normal pet etiquette, meaning: no yelling in their ears, no smooshing their faces, and no playing too rough with them.
 We must remember that alpacas are curious and shy by nature, so we must respect their space and interact with them in a gentle manner.
 They will come to you.

 We also ask for a shaded area during summer days, this combined with the pool that we provide, makes them as comfortable as can be during summer days.
 A light rain will not bother them, but if the rain starts pouring down some form of roof or shelter would be very appreciated!
-But either way, worry not, because Pisco and Chewy have their very own alpaca rain ponchos!
+But either way, worry not, because our pets have their very own alpaca rain ponchos!
+And our goats have them too!

 FARM ANIMAL OR HOUSE PET?
 THE BIG DEBATE

 We understand that in the U.S. is a bit of a taboo to have a pet alpaca.
-Specially for the alpaca-farmers community.
 What we must remember, is that alpacas are not from a different planet.
 Meaning, that just like a dog, horse, goat, pig, bird, etc, they don’t like to be alone, so if they bond with you, or any other animal (alpaca or not), they will thrive.

 Alpacas are incredibly good with changes.
 What better proof than they living in the U.S.?
 I have lived in their environment, and it is cold and dry all year round.
 While here summers are hot and humid.
 If they can thrive here in farms, and they can, they can definitely thrive in a house with company, A/C, a pool, and unlimited food and water.

-The problem is that since their fleece is so valuable, it wouldn’t be convenient for the farmers if alpacas became a normal house pet.
-For the same reason (their fleece), alpacas are often raised in overpopulated farms.
+The problem is that since their fleece and meat are so valuable, it wouldn’t be convenient for the meat farmers if alpacas became a normal house pet.
+For the same reason (their fleece), alpacas are sometimes raised in overpopulated farms.
 They get their ears tagged because otherwise they can’t keep track of so many animals (which is very painful for them).
 If they’re not good fiber producers they sell them for meat, and in times of shearing, they get treated a bit too aggressively, which is why they are usually terrified of people.

-Here is where we put our foot down and we get as many alpacas as we can (7 so far), to give them a better life.
+Here is where we put our foot down and we get as many alpacas as we can, to give them a more pet-like life.
 Even though it might not be common in the U.S., Australia is having an increasing number of pet alpacas, as is Peru, their native country.
 We understand that change comes with resistance, so we invite absolutely everyone to meet the babies, and see in person what the result of hand-raising an alpaca is, and what a beautiful personality they have, when they get the chance to live as part of a family.

 WHAT ABOUT THE SAFETY?

 Alpacas are very safe to be around, as they do not possess upper teeth, so they can’t bite; they have padded feet, so even if they kick (very rare), they wouldn’t do any damage; and they are very light animals, so they can always be handled by any adult.
-Perhaps the worst thing that they could do is spit, but Pisco and Chewy have never felt threatened enough to do so.
+Perhaps the worst thing that they could do is spit, but our boys have never felt threatened enough to do so.

 WHAT DO THEY RAISE THEM FOR?

 Alpacas are commonly raised for their luxurious fleece, and their meat.
 It’s important to notice that we don’t participate in either of those activities.
-As we will donate the fleece or give it to kids for arts and crafts purposes.
+As we will donate some of the fleece or give it to kids for arts and crafts purposes, and perhaps we will do some crafts ourselves!!